realrubberduckdev/dp-blog/src/content/cosmosdb-transactional.md

   }
 ```

-Along with this we also need to ensure the `Container` as well as `TransactionalBatch` are pointing to same `PartitionKey`.
+Along with this we also need to ensure the `Container`, as well as `TransactionalBatch`, are pointing to the same `PartitionKey`.

 ```
 string partitionKey = "CustomerPartition";